mlcs/mlcs.github.io/work-with-us.md

 you have taken, and research experience, if any.
 If you already have a research topic or question in mind, write a brief paragraph about it.
-Otherwise, we also have a running list of potential Bachelors and Masters thesis--level project ideas at this link.
+Otherwise, we also have a running list of potential Bachelors and Masters thesis--level project ideas which we would love to discuss with you.